jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

-    Difference between using LDAP to connect Active Directory and using "Server Agent" to connect Active Directory.
+    The difference between using LDAP to connect Active Directory and using "Server Agent" to connect Active Directory:

-    Using LDAP to connect Active Directory, the assumption is that the LDAP is local in the local area network so the speed is very fast and also very reliable.
+   By using LDAP to connect Active Directory, the assumption is that the LDAP is local in the local area network so the speed is very fast and also very reliable.
 So a lot of the calls and queries are directly passing through to Active Directory.

-    Using Server Agent to connect Active Directory, the assumption is that the Active Directory is in a remote location and over the Internet so the access speed may not be fast and the Internet may not be 100 percent up and reliable.
+    By Using Server Agent to connect Active Directory, the assumption is that the Active Directory is in a remote location and over the Internet so the access speed may not be fast and the Internet may not be 100 percent up and reliable.
 So the server agent replicates Active Directory related information over to the Cluster Server.

 **User Manager**